readonebe14/learn-git/project/1. Report Automation/README.md

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)

 ## Description
-Proyek pertama membuat Report Automation.
-Saya memulai proyek pada 12 November 2023.
-Saya membuat source code Python menggunakan Google Colab dari use case sebagai berikut :
+The first project is creating Report Automation.
+I started the project on November 12, 2023.
+I developed the Python source code using Google Colab from the use case provided in the following link: https://subscription.packtpub.com/book/programming/9781784398781/1/ch01lvl1sec15/case-study

 ## Table of Contents
 - [Installation](#installation)